-Alec Lafontant, BME Morgan Hauenstein, BME ADVISERS:
+Alec Lafontant, BME Morgan Hauenstein, BME

 Jesse Ehrenfeld, M.D.
 Jon Wanderer, M.D.
-CLIENT:

-Vanderbilt University Medical Center, Dept. of Anesthesiology VANDERBILT WUNIVERSITY MEDICAL CENTER Project Description Hospital acquired infection poses a persistent threat to patient safety and is a leading cause of morbidity and mortality.
+Vanderbilt University Medical Center, Dept. of Anesthesiology poses a persistent threat to patient safety and is a leading cause of morbidity and mortality.
 Current data from Vanderbilt University Medical Center reflects that hand hygiene compliance ranges from 60 to 95 percent by department.
 Current solutions, such as manual observation, are time and resource intensive and have failed to achieve the level of compliance desired.
-Our goal is to develop a business plan for a real-time sensing system currently being developed at VUMC that can be used to evaluate